oxidecomputer/amd-host-image-builder/README.md

 Here, the configuration file used is `etc/Milan.json`, and the reset image is `nanobl-rs/obj/nanobl-rs.elf`.
 Only specially-prepared ELF images can be used here. `amd-host-image-builder` extracts the sections that need to be persistent from the ELF file and stores them into the appropriate entries of the flash.
 Those entries will automatically be created and should NOT be specified in the JSON configuration file.

-The resulting image will be in `Milan.img` and can be flashed using [Humility](https://github.com/oxidecomputer/humility) or using a hardware flasher (CH341A etc).
+The resulting image will be in `Milan.img` and can be flashed using [humility qspi](https://github.com/oxidecomputer/humility)or using a hardware flasher (CH341A etc).

-The PSP will print debug messages to the serial port that can be configured in the settings below, see [PSP configuration].
+The PSP will print debug messages to the serial port that can be configured in the settings below, see [PSP configuration](#psp-configuration).

 # Configuration

 The configuration file is JSON. `make` also builds a schema and stores it into file `efs.schema.json`.
-It is recommended to use an editor that can use JSON schemas to help the author.
+It is recommended to use an editor that can use JSON schemas to make editing the configuration easier.

 The configuration contains: processor generation, psp directory and bhd directory.